ishandutta2007/free-api/README.md

  - Illness information (can be called online) : Get the details of the illness by name - <a href="https://www.free-api.com/doc/192" target='_blank'> Interface address </a>

- - WeChat Featured ( Can be called online) : WeChat popular featured articles, updated in real time - <a href="https://www.free-api.com/doc/193" target='_blank'> Interface address a>
+ - WeChat Featured ( Can be called online) : WeChat popular featured articles, updated in real time - <a href="https://www.free-api.com/doc/193" target='_blank'> Interface address </a>

  - Domestic news (available online) : Domestic news data, real-time New - <a href="https://www.free-api.com/doc/194" target='_blank'> Interface address </a>